flowerbug/bcgt/README.md

 It is a very simple command line interface if you are familiar with the export.py program I have currently kept all the existing options and just added a few more.

-To Buy 10 shares of ABT at 112.00 type in "B 10 ABT 112.00" generate the beancount transaction which will then get put into a temporary file.
+To Buy 10 shares of ABT at 112.00 type in "B 10 ABT 112.00" to generate the beancount transaction which will then get put into a temporary file.
 To Sell you would type in "S 10 ABT 120.00 0.05" (the last number 0.05 is the fee the broker charges you which will be subtracted from your gains or added to your losses).

 When Done type in D and the transactions are printed to the screen or you can get them from the file.